Grants of up to $2,000 are available under this category to:

 The maximum funding available in this category is $2,000.
 City of Parramatta Council will only fund one application over a calendar year, regardless of the number of applications received from an organisation.

 Program timelines(Back to top)

-Applications are open all year round with the closing dates for the Quarterly Grants categories will be 4pm on the following dates:
+Applications are open all year round.
+Assessments for the Quarterly round will be done on the following dates:

 - Show that funds will be spent within 12 months of receipt of funding.

 - Acquit within 4 weeks of project completion.

 Failure to acquit the grant will affect any future funding requests.

 All applications for funding grants are completed online through SmartyGrants.

 You only need to register once.
 If you previously applied via SmartyGrants you can use your existing password and login.

 You need to discuss your project before you submit your application.
 Contact our Social Investment Officer, Lucy Brotherton on 02 9806 5792 or firstname.lastname@example.org